 Looking Deeper at How the April 2017 SSD Benefits Statistics Report Impacts Beneficiaries

 The April 2017 SSD benefits statistics report shows 4,000 fewer total program beneficiaries than we saw in March.
 This month’s report shows that 5,000 fewer disabled workers qualified for benefits, while another 2,000 children of disabled workers and zero spouses were added to this month’s beneficiary rosters.
 Of course, these numbers must also account for any recipients who passed away, fraudulent claims, and individuals who reentered the workforce within the past 30 days.
 For the most part, the program’s numbers are surprisingly stable and still trending progressively downward each month.

 Looking Deeper at the Monetary Stats

 According to the April 2017 SSD benefits statistics report, beneficiaries enjoyed a $.37 monetary average increase.
 While this small monthly boost may not seem like much, every penny counts when you’re trying to make ends meet — and many Americans depend solely on their disability income.
 The chart below outlines SSD monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers throughout the past calendar year.

 You May Qualify For Legal Assistance

 Confused about who qualifies for Social Security disability benefits?
 You may prefer to seek legal assistance from a Social Security disability advocate or attorney in your area.
-Legal professionals have the chance of getting eligible applicants approved for monthly benefits as quickly as possible.
+Legal professionals can get eligible applicants approved for monthly benefits as quickly as possible.
 Plus, your legal representative can help gather medical evidence to support your disability claim, request claim status updates from the SSA and file your appeal, if needed.
 Since these attorneys work on contingency, you pay $0 for legal assistance if the SSA won’t approve your claim.
 And if you do win, then you’ll only pay a small, one-time fee.